 Two examples of bracket fungi: Fomes and Ganoderma

 If you are observant and spend much time hiking in the woods you are sure to encounter a bracket (shelf) fungus, fruiting bodies of wood decay fungi that are found both on standing and fallen trees and form a hard outgrowth with a spore producing surface facing downward.
-Unlike most mushrooms (gill fungi) that produce spores on linear rows (gills), these fungi produce spores in a tissue perforated with numerous cylindric pores, generally from 0.2 to 2 mm in diameter, through which the spores are shed.
-Fungi producing such structures are called polypore fungi, and while there are a few polypore fungi that do produce a ‘mushroom’ shaped fruiting body, the majority of polypore fungi are bracket fungi, growing off trees trunks and branches like a shelf or a ‘bracket’.
+Unlike most mushrooms (gill fungi) that produce spores on linear rows (gills) (see Agaricus), these fungi produce spores in a tissue perforated with numerous cylindric pores, generally from 0.2 to 2 mm in diameter, through which the spores are shed.
+Fungi producing such structures are called polypore (‘many pores’) fungi, and while there are a few polypore fungi that do produce a ‘mushroom’ shaped fruiting body, the majority of polypore fungi are bracket fungi, growing off trees trunks and branches like a shelf or a ‘bracket’.

-Both these genera discussed here (Fomes and Ganoderma), and all fungi considered bracket fungi, are Basidiomycetes (club fungi) in the Kingdom Fungi.
+Both of the genera discussed here (Fomes and Ganoderma), and all fungi considered bracket fungi, are Basidiomycetes (club fungi) in the Kingdom Fungi.
 When fungal taxonomy was based on morphology (form), all woody polypore fungi were lumped together, i.e. there was a taxonomic entity that included all woody polypore fungi.
 More recent analysis has revealed that woody polypores come from multiple lines, i.e. that a grouping of bracket fungi or of ‘polypore fungi’ is artificial, not phylogenetic.

 Both of these fungi are typical fungi, producing colonial filaments of cells (hyphae) that branch and fuse to form a feeding structure called a mycelium.
 This branched dendritic form penetrates the heartwood of trees to obtain nutrition.
 As a result of certain stimuli the hyphae will grow in a very different way (highly condensed and intertwined) and in a different place (outside the tree stem) to produce a fruiting body, where special cells associated with sexual reproduction, are produced.
 The fruiting body of both these genera is described as being ‘trimictic’, meaning that it is composed of three different types of hyphae: generative hyphae, the ones that produce spores; skeletal hyphae, with very thick-walled hyphae and little branching; and binding hyphae, hyphae with extensive branching.